dinphil/code-weekend/Markdown/Code Weekend.md

 #### Before that, OAuth

 OAuth is what makes interacting with other APIs secure.
 It allows us to sign into spammygames.com using our Facebook login, without compromising our Facebook credentials - first, spammygames has us log in on Facebook.com.
 Then, Facebook then sends back a token to spammygames.com asking it to verify that it is a valid Facebook developer; spammygames sends back its credentials to  Facebook.
-On seeing that both the user and the website have valid credentials, Facebook now send back an access token that the website can use to access this particular user's data.
-This is often called 2-legged oauth, since there are two steps to it.
+On seeing that both the user and the website have valid credentials, Facebook now sends back an access token that the website can use to access this particular user's data.
+This is often called 2-legged OAuth, since there are two steps to it.

 ![OAuth](assets/img/ws3.jpg)